alekspog1/jpl_api_example/README.md

 `make serve-report`

 4. Interactive reports will be accessible on the url http://localhost:4040/index.html.
-Now we can see that API works as expect:
+Now we can see that API works as expected:

 ![Normal flight](./blob/all_tests_passed.png)